Anxiety Attack vs. Panic Attack

 - Anxiety attacks are very specific to a particular situation.
 There is an obvious and particular reason why you are experiencing those feelings.
 This happens before a particular event or in response to a particular situation.
-It might be because you have an important speech or report that you need to do, something is due, or asking someone to marry you.
-There are a lot of reasons we can have anxiety attacks where anxiety really takes over and it almost immobilizes us.
-Symptoms would include rapid heartbeat, excessive sweating, inability to focus, trembling and shaking.
+It might be because you have an important speech or report that you need to do, something is due, or maybe you're asking someone to marry you.
+There are a lot of reasons we can have anxiety attacks that almost immobilize us.
+Symptoms include a rapid heartbeat, excessive sweating, inability to focus, trembling, and shaking.

-- Panic attack, on the other hand, is different.
-A panic attack occurs for what seems to be for no particular reason at all.
-You may just be walking down the street and then your heart starts pounding fast, you're shaking, and trembling.
+- Panic attacks, on the other hand, are different.
+A panic attack occurs for what seems to be no particular reason at all.
+You may just be walking down the street and your heart starts pounding fast, you're shaking, and trembling.
 You start to feel like you're losing control.
-You might be even afraid that you're going to die.
-It is this strong physiological reaction that several things occur all at once and it seems to have absolutely no real cause.
-One thing that everyone should know is that panic attacks occur almost to everyone.
-Once or twice in their lifetime, they can experience a panic attack.
-And you don't need to be concerned about this.
-This is something that occurs and it's quite common.
+You might even be afraid that you're going to die.
+It is this strong physiological reaction where several things occur all at once, and it seems to have absolutely no real cause.
+One thing that everyone should know is that panic attacks occur to almost everyone.
+Once or twice in their lifetime, most people will experience a panic attack.
+You don't need to be concerned as this is quite common.

-However, if you are experiencing panic attacks on a regular basis and for those who frequently experience panic attacks, they become afraid of their panic attacks.
+However, those who frequently experience panic attacks can become afraid of their panic attacks.
 When this happens, this now becomes a panic disorder.
-And if you suspect that you have a panic disorder, it is extremely important that you see your doctor because they can help you manage it.
-A panic disorder is a sequence of panic attacks over and over again and often times there is no cause for them.
-It is advisable to see and talk to your doctor and assess if there's some medication that you need to take, and if there are some lifestyle changes that you need to make that will help you manage your panic attack.
+And if you suspect that you have a panic disorder, you must see your doctor so they can help you manage it.
+A panic disorder is a sequence of panic attacks over and over again, and often there is no cause for them.
+It is advisable to see and talk to your doctor and assess if there's some medication that you need to take, and if there are some lifestyle changes that you need to make that will help you manage your panic attacks.

-At times they are finding it difficult to pinpoint the cause of panic attacks; however, they do have some clues as to things that can potentially create this panic disorder in individuals.
+It is often difficult to pinpoint the exact cause of panic attacks; however, there are definitely some contributing factors that can lead to panic disorders in individuals.
 They are:

 1.)
-Caffeine and smoking – if you consume a lot of caffeine and if you are a smoker you have a higher risk of panic attacks.
-If you are suffering from panic attacks and if you ever suffer from anxiety attacks that have a cause on a regular basis, reducing or eliminating caffeine and smoking are going to help your body not switching to panic and not have those reactions so quickly.
+Caffeine and smoking – If you consume a lot of caffeine and if you are a smoker, you have a higher risk of panic attacks.
+If you are suffering from panic attacks and if you ever suffer from anxiety attacks regularly, reducing or eliminating caffeine and smoking can help.

 2.)
-Trauma – childhood trauma or having traumatic events like some major life events that are traumatic for you, will put you at risk for panic attacks.
-New sciences show that we actually hold memories inside us.
-So we can be affected in a more profound way by even with our experiences with our ancestors, particularly our parents.
+Trauma – Childhood trauma or experiencing traumatic events can put you at risk for panic attacks.
+New studies show that we actually hold memories inside us.
+So, we can be affected more profoundly by our experiences with our ancestors, particularly our parents.
 In terms of trauma, your body holds emotion.
-If you had a traumatic event in your childhood, a serious illness, or if you were sexually assaulted when you were a teenager and you are now in your 40's and you think you're already past that, but you've been having panic attacks; it is quite possible that it is from that memory.
-When these things occur and when these are not dealt with in the moment or in the current reality, they just sort of shut down.
-Emotions, if they are buried alive, they never really die.
-They only kind of go underground that can resurface anytime something triggers them.
+If you had a traumatic event in your childhood and you are now in your 40's, you may think you're already past the experience, but those hidden memories may be causing your attacks.
+Emotions, if they are buried alive, never really die.
+They can resurface any time something triggers them.

 5 Most Important Ways To Deal With Panic Attacks:

 1.)
-Educate your self – Knowledge is power.
-Do some personal research around your panic attacks.
-Find out more about the symptoms, causes, and risks and to really gain an understanding around those.
+Educate yourself – Knowledge is power.
+Do some personal research on your panic attacks.
+Find out more about the symptoms, causes, and risks and really gain a better understanding.

 2.)
-Check with your thinking – one of the things to take a look at is the way you're thinking.
-One of the other causes or risks for panic attacks is particularly more common and found in people who are extremely sensitive to stress and who are more prone to negative emotions.
-To begin to become very aware of your thinking because as a panic attack begins and if you start running that negative sort of obsessive thinking around, that will just escalate your panic attack.
+Check your thinking – Look at the way you're thinking.
+People who are extremely sensitive to stress and who are more prone to negative emotions are at particular risk for panic attacks.
+Be aware of your thinking, because negative or obsessive thinking can escalate your panic attack.

 4.)
-Develop relaxation techniques – begin to learn how to relax.
-Part of the technique includes checking with your thinking, doing some positive self-talk, and connecting to yourself.
+Develop relaxation techniques – Learn how to relax.
+Check your thinking, breathe deeply, engage in positive self-talk, and connect to yourself.

 5.)
-Choose a healthy lifestyle – this may already sound a cliché to some but these are the 3 specific lifestyle changes that you can start working on.
+Choose a healthy lifestyle – This may sound cliché to some, but here are 3 specific lifestyle changes that you can start implementing:

-- Exercise regularly – nothing fancy or complicated.
-A simple walk around your neighborhood or dancing to a tune in your living room will do.
-Any physical activity to get rid of any adrenaline in the body is what it takes.
+- Exercise regularly – A simple walk around your neighborhood or dancing to a tune in your living room will do wonders.
+Any physical activity helps rid the body of adrenaline.

-- Get enough sleep – go to bed early at night, stop scrolling on your cell phone while you're ready to go to bed, and stop thinking about what you didn't get done in the day.
+- Get enough sleep – Go to bed early at night, stop scrolling on your cell phone before bed and stop thinking about what you didn't get done in the day.
 Relax and be ready to call it a day.